The resource theory of steering: Proof of Theorem

 Thus, the expression \eqref{eq:second_eq} gives a decomposition of the mixture $\mu\, \rho_{A|X}+(1-\mu)\rho'_{A|X}$ of the form of Eq. \eqref{eq:decompsw}.
 However, it is not necessarily the optimal one.
 Hence, we get

-which, together with Eq. \eqref{eq:def_nu_mu}, finishes the proof of convexity of $\mathscr{S}_\text{W}$.
+which, together with Eq. \eqref{eq:def_nu_mu}, finishes the proof of convexity of $\mathscr{S}_{\rm{W}}$.

 Similar arguments can be employed to prove the theorem's statement concerning the robustness of steering.
-That $\mathscr{S}_{\text{Rob}}$ satisfies condition $i$) of Definition \ref{def:Mon_Conv} also follows immediately by definition.
-Condition $ii$) can be proven with a similar strategy to that for $\mathscr{S}_{\text{W}}$ and using that
+That $\mathscr{S}_{\rm{Rob}}$ satisfies condition $i$) of Definition \ref{def:Mon_Conv} also follows immediately by definition.
+Condition $ii$) can be proven with a similar strategy to that for $\mathscr{S}_{\rm{W}}$.
+Condition $iii$) can be proven by noting that Definition \ref{def:Rob} implies that